Korean War Legacy Project

 All Marines Were Headed to Korea

-Ezra Frank Williams stated that he should have put his duty station as Korea because that's where the US military was sending all their Marines.
-Everyone laughed at him when he asked where the enemy was while in basic training in 1951.
-They told him that he'll really get a good look at them while he's in Korea.
+Ezra Frank Williams admits being told to put his duty station as Korea because that was where the US military was sending all their Marines.
+He remembers everyone laughing at him when he asked where the enemy would be found while in basic training.
+He recalls them telling him that he would get a good look at them while in Korea and encouraged him to be a forward observer.

 Share this Clip +